 The nurses at Abbeycroft Vet Surgery are an integral part of the team.
 Many people are unaware of what a vet nurse does, as they spend much of their time behind the scenes.
 But did you know that nurses can be anything from dentists, midwives, radiographers, anaesthetists, phlebotomists to bereavement counsellors, first aiders, lab technicians and much, much more.
 One very important role our nurses adopt is offering nurse clinics for your pet.
 Our nurses have a wealth of information and advice about animal health and well-being, so we want you to benefit.
 Call us now on 01606 40332 to book.

-- Puppy Growth Assessment – welcoming a new puppy to your family can be an exciting time, but also an overwhelming one.
-Often on your first trip to the vet, there will be a lot of information to digest.
+Puppy Growth Assessment – welcoming a new puppy to your family can be an exciting time, but also an overwhelming one.
+Often on your first trip to the vet, as well as receiving our fabulous puppy pack, there will be a lot of information to digest.
 We, therefore, invite you back for monthly appointments with our nurse to cover important aspects of puppy care including, socialisation, preventative health care and neutering.
 We will also weigh your puppy on a monthly basis to monitor their growth and give advice about nutrition and how to maintain the ideal weight for your puppy as they progress into adulthood.

 Kitten Growth Assessment – kittens are little bundles of joy and whilst our vet will cover the important basics in your first appointment – a playful kitten can sometimes steal the show.
 Our nurses can offer regular clinics whilst your kitten is still young to discuss important issues such as behaviour, neutering and preventative flea and worm treatment.
 Our nurses will also weight your kitten at each clinic to monitor their growth and advise on a healthy diet for your kitten as they venture into adulthood.
 Bringing your kitten into the practice regularly is also a great way to get them more comfortable with a trip to the vets.